paibamboo/book-summaries/1-page-marketing.md

 handsomely to solve a specific problem for their target market.

 ### Why you should stop advertising a long list of products and services
-If the ad just rolls out a broad laundry list of products or services, then it’s not speaking to any prospects, therefore it’s not relevant, and it will likely be ignored by all market segments.
+If the ad just rolls out a broad laundry list of products or services, then it's not speaking to any prospects, therefore it's not relevant, and it will likely be ignored by all market segments.

 ### How to go deep into the mind of your prospect so you can understand exactly what they want
 One of the best tools for getting into the mind of your prospects is to temporarily become them by creating an avatar.